Milton Shapp: Military and business careers

 During World War II, Shapp served as an officer in the U.S. Army Signal Corps in North Africa and Europe.
 After World War II, he moved to Philadelphia and founded Jerrold Electronics Corporation, a pioneer in the cable television industry, using a $500 loan subsidized by the G.I.
 Bill.
 Jerrold became one of America's first providers of coaxial cable TV systems in 1948.
 Jerrold Electronics became a major player in the television industry, and Shapp himself amassed a multimillion-dollar fortune.
 Shapp sold his interest in Jerrold Electronics in 1967 to the General Instrument Company to concentrate on politics.
-The Jerrold name, however, continued to survive on cable TV reception equipment into the 1990s when it became obsolete when General Instrument (which acquired Jerrold in the interim) went out of business in 1997.
+The Jerrold name, however, continued to survive on cable TV reception equipment into the 1990s when it became obsolete when General Instrument went out of business in 1997.

 Entrance into politics

-Shapp entered the world of politics in 1960 by campaigning for John F. Kennedy for President of the United States.
-Shapp is "credited with promoting the idea that eventually led to the creation of the Peace Corps."
-After Kennedy was elected President, Shapp served as an advisor to the Peace Corps as well as consultant to the Secretary of Commerce.
+Shapp entered the world of politics in 1960 by campaigning for John F. Kennedy for president of the United States.
+Shapp is credited with promoting the idea that eventually led to the creation of the Peace Corps.
+After Kennedy was elected president, Shapp served as an advisor to the Peace Corps as well as consultant to the Secretary of Commerce.

 Pennsylvania gubernatorial elections

-In 1966, he sought the Democratic nomination for Governor of Pennsylvania.
+In 1966, he sought the Democratic nomination for governor of Pennsylvania.
 The party in Pennsylvania was deeply divided that year and the party organization endorsed Robert P. Casey for the office.
-Shapp's large personal fortune allowed him to run an independent campaign, and he capitalized on an anti-establishment mood among Democrats and won the Democratic primary by about 50,000 votes with a slogan portraying him as "The Man Against The Machine."
+Shapp's large personal fortune allowed him to run an independent campaign, and he capitalized on an anti-establishment mood among Democrats and won the Democratic primary by about 50,000 votes with a slogan portraying him as "The Man Against The Machine".
+Shapp went on to lose the 1966 general election for governor by 250,000 votes to Republican Raymond Shafer.